MillzyDev/MillzysMod/README.md

 ## API
 Millzy's Mod will have a simple API allowing other external mods to interface with it, add their own tools to the [Toolgun](#toolgun) as well as other things.
 The API for the Quest and PC versions will be different: Quest will be interfaced with using C++, PC will most-likely be interfaced with using C#.

+The API will also expose base-game modding functionality, allowing for the creation of SWEPS and other scripted entities to be much easier.

 # Installation
 WIP
 ## Quest